By Karen Kelly

 “I moved to Moscow with my wife and three young kids,” he recalls.
 “Then the 9/11 attacks hit, and I was on the first plane to the capital of Tajikistan.”

-Mr. Cormier was the first Canadian journalist to enter Afghanistan after 9/11.
+Mr. Cormier was one of the first journalists to enter Afghanistan after 9/11.